Generic name: peginterferon alfa-2a [ peg-in-ter-FEER-on-AL-fa-2 a ]

 What is Pegasys?

-Pegasys is used to treat chronic hepatitis B or C in adults, and to treat chronic hepatitis C in children who are at least 5 years old.
+Pegasys is used alone or with other medicines to treat chronic hepatitis C in adults and children at least 5 years old.

 a hemoglobin blood cell disorder such as sickle-cell anemia or thalassemia;

 an organ transplant;

 high triglycerides (a type of fat in the blood);